dbossap/dbos-performance/proposal_silicon.md

 ![N|Solid](https://github.com/dbossap/dbos-performance/blob/master/PMS1.png?raw=true)

 In case of [OpenStack], allowed-address-pair feature is used.
 In this case client-ip (single ip) is attached to both the postgrsql VMs.
-During failure of primary node, secondary node is promoted.
+During failure of primary node, secondary node is promoted to priamry.
 Next [arping] is done from new primary node to inform other VMs in the network.

 - Cluster Setup
 ![N|Solid](https://github.com/dbossap/dbos-performance/blob/master/openStack.png?raw=true)